astoeckel/aequipedis/README.md

 ### Use as a library

 To use the code as a library add the provided `aequipedis.cpp` and `aequipedis.hpp` to your C++ project.
-The `aequipedis.hpp` header contains a fair amount of information on how to use the library.
+In conjunction with the CLI program, the header file `aequipedis.hpp` should contain all necessary information on how to use the library.

 ## Example